bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 ### `Protected`

-Make a type member accessible only from within that type and from its subtypes.
+Make type members only accessible from within the current source file and within subtypes.

 #### Example
 ```blitzmax